Inspection of Fire Dampers

 - at the latest until 30 September 1984 (depending on the manufacturer), TROX until June 1981:

-asbestos-containing damper blades, compression seal fittings and other construction elements
+asbestos-containing damper blades, stop gaskets and other construction elements

-asbestos-containing compression seal fittings ("Litaflex") and sporadically fiber cement
+asbestos-containing stop gaskets ("Litaflex") and sporadically fiber cement

-Nowadays, a large number of the old asbestos-containing fire dampers are still in operation, but they show distinct symptoms of aging (especially at the compression seals).
+Nowadays, about 500,000 of the old asbestos-containing fire dampers are still in operation.
+After a long period of operation, many of them show clear symptoms of aging (especially at the stop gaskets).

 with adhesions on the flap

-Besides this, the protective measures listed in the Hazardous Substances Ordinance in relation to exposure to asbestos (multi-chamber locks with negative pressurization, etc.) which correspond to the regulations in TRGS 519 for “Demolition and reconstruction work on friable asbestos products” (Section 14) must also be taken into account.
+In addition, the protective measures listed in the Hazardous Substances Ordinance for asbestos exposure (multi-chamber airlocks with negative pressure maintenance, etc.), which correspond to the specifications of TRGS 519 for "Demolition and Restoration Work on Weakly Bound Asbestos Products" (Section 14), must also be taken into account.

-During the inspection, the asbestos expert also documents the environment of the fire damper (access, room dimensions, etc.) and analyzes it for the presence of other materials suspected of containing asbestos (fire protection boards, mortar, flange gaskets, etc.).
+During the inspection, the asbestos expert also documents the environment of the fire damper (access, room dimensions, etc.) and analyzes it for the presence of other materials suspected of containing asbestos (fire protection boards, mortar, fillers, flange gaskets, etc.) and other components containing harmful substances (e.g. old mineral wool).
 These aspects must also be taken into consideration during a demolition or reconstruction.